 It quickly became clear that web development would not only allow me to apply my intelligence and creativity in a productive manner, but would allow me to apply a multitude of my varied interests to my career.
 Luckily, I found the Turing School of Software and Design, which offered an alluring vision I had never considered: a world where the people creating the software represented the diverse realm of people using it.
 I got really excited about their mission and worked hard to prepare & save up.

 After 7 grueling months of intensive study & practice, I was hired on as a Teaching Assistant at Turing.
 I then worked as full-time developer building a component library for the Mineral UI design system at CA Technologies.
-We went through an acquisition in which the viability of that job became unclear, so I was recruited to work as a front-end developer in the same office at Rally Software (now a division of Broadcom), where we're re-vamping our enterprise project management tool to meet market needs, aligning work across teams and divisions.
-It's really neat that I get to implement the component library I helped build and I continue to relish in UI front-end work.
+We went through an acquisition in which the viability of that job became unclear, so I was recruited to work as a front-end developer in the same office at Rally Software (now a division of Broadcom), where I've led the Culture Club and Accessibility Working Group, helped organize and lead an accessibility "bash" and collaborated with UX and provided guidance to modernize our UI, a 6-month effort that we just released to GA.
+It's really neat that when I moved to Rally, I initially got to implement Mineral and now get to take inspiration from it when enhancing our internal component library.

 I'm really enthused about the things I've learned so far and can't wait to see where the path ahead will lead me.